Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 North Texas Stats and Trends

-- Thus far this season North Texas has two wins against the spread.
+- Thus far this year North Texas has two wins against the spread.

-- The Mean Green have been underdogs by 21.5 points or more one time this year and have not covered the spread once.

-- North Texas' games this season have hit the over two times in five opportunities (40%).
+- North Texas' games this year have gone over the total in two out of five opportunities (40%).

-- North Texas is 2-1 against the spread and 1-3 overall in games when it records more than 16.7 points.
+- When North Texas scores more than 16.7 points, it is 2-1 against the spread and 1-3 overall.

-- In games that North Texas totals more than 280.3 yards, the team is 2-2 against the spread and 1-4 overall.
+- When North Texas amasses over 280.3 yards, the team is 2-2 against the spread and 1-4 overall.

-- This year the Mean Green have turned the ball over 11 times, five more than the Flames' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.